Our Group Strategy

 • The average age in Europe is rising by 4.5 years.
 This is the result of low birth rates and higher life expectancy.
 This development not only has an impact on the healthcare sector and the amount of labour available, but also necessitates changes in urban planning, housing requirements and public transport.

-Intelligent Growth with Green and Lean
+Intelligent Growth with

-PORR’s Group strategy remains clear: Intelligent Growth with Green and Lean.
 The focus is on expanding the strong market position on the seven home markets.
 PORR wants to be the market leader in resource-conscious, circular construction.
 To achieve this, PORR relies on partnership-based cooperation, a lean organisation and efficient processes in order to secure long-term profitability while creating sustainable added value for all stakeholders and society.

 The Group strategy is based on 16 action fields, which are organised into four central pillars: Company, Employees, LEAN and ESG.
 New, measurable goals are formulated for each action field as part of a comprehensive strategy process.
 The Group-wide sustainability strategy remains firmly anchored in the areas of Employees and ESG.